cerb/cerb.github.io/pricing/site.md

 ---
 layout: page
-title: Pricing
+title: Pricing for Cerb site licenses
 excerpt: Deploy Cerb in the cloud or on your own hardware.
 Start a free trial.
 permalink: /pricing/site/
 redirect_from:
   - /download/
 jumbotron:
-  title: Pricing
+  title: Pricing for Cerb site licenses
-  tagline: Deploy Cerb in the cloud or on your own hardware
+  tagline: Deploy Cerb on your own hardware
+keywords: pricing price cost download
 ---

 <h1 id="cloud" style="